 Making employment dependent on religious activity is also religious discrimination.
 For example, requiring employees to attend religious services (or prohibiting them from attending religious services).

 Religious discrimination is prohibited by Title VII of the Civil Rights Act of l964.
 According to this Act, employers may not hire, fire, or segregate employees based on religious belief.
 Nor can they make conditions of employment based on religion.
 Conditions of employment include decisions about promotions, job transfers, attire not in the dress code that is required by religious beliefs (such as a head covering), and providing the time necessary for religious practice.

 An employer cannot consider religious beliefs in any employment action involving hiring, firing, choice assignments, lateral moves, and so forth.
-Religious discrimination charges are risked if changes to working hours fail to accommodate religious practices.
+Changes to working hours must accommodate religious practices as well.

 Employers are required to enforce a religious discrimination-free workplace in which employees are able to practice their religious beliefs without harassment.
 Employers must permit employees to engage in religious expression unless the religious expression would impose an undue hardship on the employer.

 Generally, an employer may not place more restrictions on religious expression than on other forms of expression that have a comparable effect on workplace efficiency.

 Employers are required to provide a workplace in which religious harassment of employees is not allowed.
 They can do this by: